 The portion of your mortgage interest and property taxes that isn’t part of your home office deduction can still be included in your itemized deductions on Schedule A.

-Household expenses that have nothing to do with your home office – new kitchen cabinets or lawn maintenance, for example – aren’t deductible here.
+Household expenses that have nothing to do with your home office – new kitchen cabinets or lawn maintenance, for example – will not be deductible here.

 But the expenses that are deductible can really add up, and put a sizable dent in your tax bill.
 Don’t be put off by the extra work – tax software can do a lot of the heavy lifting, you just need to have all the expense numbers on hand.